 Library is introduced right from Class I in the Curriculum to inculcate good reading habits.

 The primary section of the school is also active with many activities all through the year.
-The children celebrate Mango day, Green Earth day and Monsoon day with great enthusiasm and interest.
+The children celebrate Mango day, Green Earth day with great enthusiasm and interest.
 Other than these there is celebration of all religious festivals like Krishna Janmashtami, Ganesh Chaturti, Onam, Dasara, Diwali, Id and Christmas which incorporates the thought ”Unity in diversity”, and helps the children to understand their cultural roots and traditions.
 All the festivals are celebrated with traditional songs and dance and the rituals associated with that festival.
 The children also participate in games, fancy dress, making charts, and they speak about the importance of the festival.

-Excursion makes children to learn to interact with people – their classmates and others.
+Field Trip makes children to learn to interact with people – their classmates and others.